Tencent-RTC/TUIRoomKit/Flutter/rtc_conference_tui_kit/README.md

 ## Quick link

 - If you encounter difficulties, you can refer to [FAQs](https://trtc.io/document/57598), here are the most frequently encountered problems of developers, covering various platforms, I hope it can Help you solve problems quickly.
-- If you would like to see more official examples, you can refer to the example Demo of each platform: [Web](../../Web/), [Android](../../Android/), [iOS](../../iOS/), [Electron](../../Electron/), [Windows](../../Windows-Mac/).
+- If you would like to see more official examples, you can refer to the example Demo of each platform: [Web](../../Web/), [Android](../../Android/), [iOS](../../iOS/), [Electron](../../Electron/), [Qt](../../Qt/).

 - If you would like to see some of our latest product features, you can check the [Update Log](https://pub.dev/packages/rtc_conference_tui_kit/changelog), here are the latest features of rtc_conference_tui_kit, as well as the historical version features iterate
-- For complete API documentation, see [API reference](https://trtc.io/document/57512): including TUIRoomKit、 (with UIKit), TUIRoomEngine (without UIKit), and events Callbacks, etc.
+- For complete API documentation, see [API reference](https://trtc.io/document/57512): including TUIRoomKit (with UIKit), TUIRoomEngine (without UIKit), and events Callbacks, etc.
-- If you want to learn more about the projects maintained by Tencent Cloud  Media Services Team, you can check our [Product Official Website](https://trtc.io/), [Github Organizations](https://github.com/LiteAVSDK) etc.
+- If you want to learn more about the projects maintained by Tencent Cloud  Media Services Team, you can check our [Product Official Website](https://trtc.io/products/conference), [Github Organizations](https://github.com/Tencent-RTC) etc.

 ## Communication and feedback

-If you have any suggestions or comments during the use of our product, please feel free to contact us at info_rtc@tencent.com or submit an [issue](https://github.com/tencentyun/TUIRoomKit/issues).
+If you have any suggestions or comments during the use of our product, please feel free to contact us at info_rtc@tencent.com or submit an [issue](https://github.com/Tencent-RTC/TUIRoomKit/issues).
 Your feedback is greatly appreciated.